-- There will be a lot of repetition of concepts and activities
+- There will be a lot of repetition of concepts and activities.

-- Students will spend more time away from the keyboard than at the keyboard
+- Students will spend more time away from the keyboard than at the keyboard.

-- Standing is permitted as well as walking from one end of the keyboard to the other to explore
+- Standing is permitted as well as walking from one end of the keyboard to the other to explore.

-- Students will be taught “how a piece goes” along with its playing “location” rather than music notation and reading
+- Students will be taught “how a piece goes” along with its playing “location” rather than music notation and reading.

-- “Perfect performance” is a long-term goal
+- “Perfect performance” is not the main goal.

-- Do not compare your child’s accomplishments with another’s; children develop at different rates
+- Do not compare your child’s accomplishments with another’s.
+Children develop at different rates!

 Interested in Learning More?